hackergrrl/blog.eight45.net/index.md

 ### [hyperpad](https://github.com/noffle/hyperpad)

-> Hyperpad is a free, open source, distributed text editor for communities and
+> Hyperpad will be a free, open source, peer-to-peer text editor for communities
-> individuals.
-Nobody pays or worries about servers and hosting, and the authors
+> and individuals.
+Documents are hosted on the computers of the participants,
-> control who has access.
+> and the authors control who has read/write access.

 > Right now I'm building
 > [hyperpad-desktop](https://github.com/noffle/hyperpad-desktop), an